olejardamir/HackETHAddresses/README.md

 With parallel processing, you can check for one billion private keys per day.

-However, even with one billion combinations per day, it would take at least 500-1000 years for the whole human population in the world to get one existing key from all the existing keys.
+However, even with one billion combinations per day, it would take at least 500-1000 years for the whole human population in the world to get one existing key from all the active addresses.

 Do not waste electricity on this!